unorcitconnect/registration/RAILWAY_DEPLOYMENT.md

 4. **Port Issues**
    - Railway automatically sets the `PORT` environment variable
    - Ensure your app uses `os.Getenv("PORT")` (already implemented)

+5. **Build Issues (CGO)**
+   - If you get "exit code: 137" or CGO-related errors
+   - The Dockerfile already disables CGO with `CGO_ENABLED=0`
+   - This creates a static binary that works in Alpine Linux

 ### Logs and Debugging: